User guideGetting startedQuick start guide

 Step 3: Review your controls

-Step 4: Add evidence
+Step 4: Upload evidence

-1. Navigate to Governance → Evidence hub
+1. In the sidebar, go to Assurance → Evidence

 2. Click "Upload evidence"

-5. Link it to the relevant control(s)
+5. Link it to the relevant control(s) and click "Save"

 Step 5: Check your progress

-Your use case card now shows
+The use case overview shows

 Use case overview page showing owner, status, EU AI Act completion progress, and risk summary cards